dmitrydemin1973/python_sqlplus/README.md

 # python_sqlplus

-The utility run_all_sql_dir.py executes all sql files from the specified directory and creates one log files. in the script you can configure NLS variables:
+The utility run_all_sql_dir.py executes all sql files from the specified directory and creates one log files.
+In the script you can configure NLS variables:

     NLS_DATE_FORMAT = "\'DD.MM.YYYY HH24:MI:SS\'"
     NLS_NUMERIC_CHARACTERS = "\'.,\'"